 PLOS Biology Year in Review

-2020 was a year to remember for PLOS Biology.
-We welcomed new editors, published new and noteworthy research, and created even more choice in how researchers publish their findings.
-Discover journal updates, read a message from our Editor-in-Chief, explore new offerings, and more below.
+2022 was a continued year of growth and expansion for PLOS Biology.
+We published new and noteworthy research and created even more choice in how researchers publish their findings.
+Discover journal updates, explore new offerings, and more below.

 Countries represented by submitting authors*

 This year, we continued to receive and publish high-quality research across the biological sciences.
-Read some of our most cited publications from 2020.
+Read noteworthy papers from 2022:

-In 2020, PLOS Biology articles were referenced an estimated 7,610 times by media outlets around the world.
-Explore articles that made the news.
+In 2022, PLOS Biology articles were referenced an estimated 29,627 times by media outlets around the world.
+Explore articles that made the news:

 Want more updates from PLOS Biology?